Showing Collections: 331 - 360 of 722

 Collection contains reports, articles, and correspondence dating from 1981-1994.
 The files were created by Nathanson and his staff during his two consecutive terms as a member of the Council of the District of Columbia.

 The collection consists of three scrapbooks.
 Each scrapbook has material glued in including newspaper clippings, programs, event tickets, handwritten notes and correspondence.
 The third scrapbook has three images as well on the last page.

-This collection contains the research files and scholarship of James McManaway.
+This collection contains the research files and scholarship of James McManaway as well as several original manuscript leaves and illustrations on wood blocks.
 The files contain articles, handwritten notes, lectures, bibliographies, copies of shakespeare publications and book plates.